grindsa/dkb-robo/SECURITY.md

 ## Supported Versions

-Only the last version v0.20.x is under support.
+Only the last version is under support.
+Please keep your environement updated.

 ## Reporting a Vulnerability